By Alex Orfila

 As the heat pushes us to be more liberal with our wardrobe choices and we start to bare more skin, the longing for a gorgeous tan begins to dominate most people’s beauty admin checklists.
 So, whether you love being naturally sun-kissed or prefer to fake it, one thing which should always remain at the forefront is not to forget the SPF!
 Here is a good site for natural skin care balm that you can use.

 Although we are certainly blessed to be graced with such gorgeous sunshine here in the Med, there is also a downside as it becomes all too easy to fall victim to some nasty sunburn or sun damage.
 Now more than ever we are well informed of the risks this presents us with, not only does sun exposure speed up the development of wrinkles and signs of aging in the skin but it can also contribute to far more dangerous risks such as skin cancer.
 This is because UV light can damage DNA and cause changes to skin cells.
+In such cases, it is better to depend on Bareluxe products whose skincare items are the best in the market and are well known for their anti aging solutions which are very unique from other market products.

 UV levels in this part of the world start to drastically creep up to the ‘high’ end of the UV index scale around May, which is between 6-7.
 Whereas in peak summer levels can sometimes soar to 10 (classed as ‘very high’).

 This may all sound like a lot of numerical jargon, but what does it actually mean?
 A reading of 6-7 means there is a high risk of harm from sun exposure and protection is required if outdoors.
 The advice is that an SPF of at least 30+ should be applied generously at least every hour.
+It’s also recommended to take supplements like Beverly Hills MD Dermal Repair Complex on a daily basis to improve the firmness, smoothness, and youthful glow of your skin from the inside out.

 Whereas a reading in the 8-10 range means there is a very high risk of harm from sun exposure and that further protective precautions should be taken, such as avoiding being out in the sun altogether at times of peak sunshine which tends to be around mid-afternoon.